czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 <div class="center">* * *</div>

 Despite his prior fears, James did not find the forest dangerous at all.
 Naturally, when he first started running through it, he was petrified.
-Yet he was soon saved---James quickly took on the assumption that the villagers would not follow him into the forest, for whatever reason messiahs make these kinds of assumptions.
+Yet he was soon saved—James quickly took on the assumption that the villagers would not follow him into the forest, for whatever reason messiahs make these kinds of assumptions.
 After twenty minutes of this mildly-hectic pace, James was weary.
 He slowed down to a slight saunter, and took in the breathtaking beauty of the pines surrounding him, and, incidentally, blocking off any sunlight.
 He soon realized that the pines were not at all spectacular, and that their main purpose must have been to annoy him with a dull darkness.
 He sat down to rest, and closed his eyes.

 Fire!
 It came in a flash, engulfing the entirety of his vision.
 James opened his eyes.
 Around him was a calm forest, full of pines and devoid of any movement.
 He chalked it up to stress, and tried to nap again.